 In the Company's separate financial statements, investment in subsidiary companies are stated at cost less accumulated impairment losses.
 On disposal of such investments, the difference between net disposal proceeds and their carrying amounts are recognised in profit or loss.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.
-See accounting policy Note 3(I)(i) to the financial statements on impairment of non-financial assets.
+See accounting policy Note 3(i)(i) to the financial statements on impairment of non-financial assets.

-- (a) Basis of consolidation (Cont'd) - (ii) Changes in ownership interests in subsidiary companies without change of control
+(ii) Changes in ownership interests in subsidiary companies without change of control